MicrosoftDocs/security/zero-trust/visibility-automation-orchestration.md

 Follow these steps:

-1. Sign up for one of the Microsoft Threat Protection workloads.
+1. Sign up for one of the Microsoft 365 Defender workloads.
 2. Enable the workloads and establish connectivity.
 3. Configure detection on your devices and infrastructure to bring immediate visibility into activities going on in the environment.
     This gives you the all-important "dial tone" to start the flow of critical data.
-4. Enable Microsoft Threat Protection to gain cross-workload visibility and incident detection.
+4. Enable Microsoft 365 Defender to gain cross-workload visibility and incident detection.

 ### II.
 Enable automation